kookmin-sw/capstone-2025-13/API.md

 ***

-### [POST]/daignosisText/read
+### [PUT]/daignosis/submit

 - Summary
-read diagnosis text list
+Submit diagnosis result

 - Description
-read diagnosis text list specific type
+Submit a new diagnosis result for the authenticated user

 #### RequestBody